 MCB and WCB, or a combination of Master and Working Virus Seed Lot combined with a MCB and WCB of complementary host cells, are manufactured according to cGMP guidelines or equivalent quality level.
 After determining feasibility of the pilot-scale process performed with cells from the WCB, vials are sent for release testing.

 Standardised production runs at pilot scale (pre-GMP runs) will confirm feasibility and reproducibility.
 Indeed, by demonstrating that repeated runs can be performed within certain ranges around the set-points for the relevant process parameters, the reproducibility of the process (or process steps) is established, as required for the pilot process according to GMP guidelines.
 The variation obtained in parameters which are considered critical should be within the ranges tested at lab scale.
-At the end of this Stage, the selected process now, at pilot scale, can produce the right quantity of product with the correct quality (drug substance and contaminants) and, no further adjustments are required.
+At the end of this Stage, the selected process now at pilot scale, can produce the right quantity of product with the correct quality (drug substance and contaminants) and, no further adjustments are required.
+Also, at this stage additional information on Cost of Goods could be gathered based on the standardised pilot process.

 At the end of this stage, the process is fixed for manufacturing of Phase 1 GMP material.
 Later changes in the process can be required.
 It will have to be demonstrated that the implemented process changes do not affect the product quality attributes (product comparability).
 For TB vaccine candidates, later changes in the production process would likely need clinical bridging studies.

-Synopsi sprotocols should be prepared for any safety and toxicity studies required by the relevant National Regulatory Authorities (NRAs).
+Synopsis protocols should be prepared for any safety and toxicity studies required by the relevant National Regulatory Authorities (NRAs) (also refer to Function ‘Regulatory’).
 At a minimum, this generally includes a local tolerance and repeat-dose toxicity study conducted under Good Laboratory Practices (GLP).
 However, additional studies may be required depending on the vaccine candidate.
 For example, genotoxicity and carcinogenicity studies may be required for novel vaccine adjuvants.
 Early consultation with NRAs is recommended to ensure the proposed studies meet their expectations.

 Activities in Stage C are based around planning and preparation for FIH trial and subsequent Phase 1b trials that are designed to include target population individuals, in order to provide the data needed to support preparation and conduct of Phase 2 studies.

-FIH Phase 1 study design should be double-blind, randomised, controlled and dose-escalating to evaluate safety and immunogenicity of the investigational vaccine in a limited number of healthy, BCG naïve and, potentially, BCG vaccinated adults with no evidence of exposure to TB.
-Subsequent Phase 1b studies will be designed and conducted in the target population in TB-endemic areas.
+First in Human (FIH) Phase 1 study design should be double-blind, randomised, controlled and dose-escalating to evaluate safety and immunogenicity of the investigational vaccine in a limited number of healthy, BCG naïve and, potentially, BCG vaccinated adults with no evidence of exposure to TB.
+Subsequent Phase1b studies will be designed and conducted in the target population in TB-endemic areas.
+At this stage the design of Ph1 and the CDP could be presented to NRA at a scientific advisory meeting, for more information refer to function ‘Regulatory’.

 A study synopsis for Phase 2a studies to select a dose(s) for further development should be drafted.